mdrocan/shell-scripts/README.md

 ### The stuff

 - Checks and lists available Homebrew updates.
-An option to install all available updates for the installed brews and casks.
+Includes an option to install updates to the installed formulae and applications.
 The scripts doesn't check out and fix possible linking warnings - by purpose.
 Thus, you'll see the following kinds of messages occasionally: "Warning: You have unlinked kegs in your Cellar."
 ```
 brew_check.sh